Contribution Workflow

 - Keep your commits logical (don’t worry about perfection, as we squash anyway).

-git commit -s -m "your commit message"Conventional Commits (PR Titles)
+git commit -m "your commit message"Conventional Commits (PR Titles)

 Section titled “Conventional Commits (PR Titles)”To keep our changelogs automated and clean, we use the Conventional Commits format.
 However, we take a pragmatic approach: